EmergenceDelft/platform-em2/iteration3/camera_submodule/README.md

 ## Camera interaction
 ### Setting up MIDI mappings
+1. Open `setup.py`
+1. Change `activate_cc` to the CC number you want to map
+2. Run `setup.py`
+3. Map correct device in Ableton
+4. Make sure to exit the script after mapping.
+Otherwise, the program will keep sending the MIDI signal.

 ### Running camera interaction
 1. Make sure the physical environment is **empty and stable**.